acrylic-origami/HHReactor/README.md

 HHReactor implements the ReactiveX operators that you know and love, but embraces the existing async features of Hack, and defects from the Reactive Manifesto with an I-call-you iterator-based mechanic over the you-call-me callback-based approach.
 There are no objects managing subscriptions, and there is no need: `Producer`s generate elements with `yield`, these elements are retrieved through `foreach-await`, errors are handled with `try-catch`, and completion logic is whatever follows the `foreach` block.
 The entire library behavior is concentrated in `Producer`, which provides all of the operators.

-`Producer`s can be cancelled by invoking `halt` on the object.
-This behavior is also distinct from ReactiveX in that it stops _the Producer itself_.
-The more familiar and weaker behavior &mdash; to stop receiving values &mdash; is a simple matter of `break;` in HHReactor (over `Subscription::cancel()` in ReactiveX).

 Single-valued operators &mdash; aggregate operators like `reduce` or filters like `last` &mdash; also have the convenience and expressive power of being `Awaitable`s over `AsyncIterator`s, so their values are usable immediately in proceeding code.

 ### Usage